 For most people, Christmas is the happiest time of the year, and a great way to spend some quality time with family and loved ones.
 But while a lot of the world shuts down for Christmas on December 25 each year, there are some countries where the very mention of the “C-Word” will get you into all kinds of trouble.
-Let’s examine 5 of the worst places to be during the Christmas period (and for the sake of fairness I haven’t just listed 5 places from the Middle-East; I’ve tried to vary the regions):
+Let’s examine 5 of the worst places to spend the Christmas period:

 5. In Thailand, although there is a small Christian minority in the capital Bangkok, December 25 passes as just another day, with no real effort made whatsoever.
 Thailand is a Buddhist kingdom, and there is no national holiday on December 25.
 With so many tourists in the country, you’d think there may be something official going on for Christmas, but no, you will have to organise it yourself!

-4. In Qatar even though it is known (along with Kuwait and Bahrain) as one of the more tolerant Islamic states, it is still very much frowned upon to celebrate Christmas in public.
-Some international hotels will have trees and the odd festivity on display, but it is not wise to preach your dedication to Christ on December 25 in this Muslim country.
+4. In Qatar even though it is known as one of the more tolerant Islamic states, it is still very much frowned upon to celebrate Christmas in public.
+Some international hotels will have trees and the odd festivity on display (the locals will no doubt give it a quizzical glance), but it is not wise to preach your dedication to Christ on December 25 in this Muslim country, so keep it discreet and low-key.

 3. In Turkey, Christmas Day usually passes as just any other day in this predominantly Muslim country.
 While small enclaves of Christian people do exist, most people spend the day sightseeing down the Bosphorus or visiting one of Istanbul’s many awesome mosques – and you won’t see any reference to Santa in those!